 Exhibit 1 contains the Certificate of Formation

-Exhibit 2 contains the Operating Agreement
+Exhibit 2 contains the Amended and Restated Operating Agreement

 Exhibit 3 contains the Subscription Documents

 Exhibit 4 Investment Summary

 Exhibit 5 Financial Statements

 No person is authorized to give any information or to make any representation in connection with this Offering other than those contained in this Memorandum, the Exhibits, and the additional information that is available to prospective investors as provided herein.
 Information or representations not contained herein or in such Exhibits or other information must not be relied on as having been authorized by the Company.
 This Memorandum does not constitute an offer to sell or the solicitation of an offer to buy in any state in which such offer, solicitation, or any sale may not be lawfully made.
 The statements in this Memorandum are made as of the date hereof unless another time is specified.